hapv3/neural-compiler/OPTIONS.md

 lists.
 If any operators fall back to the CPU, they are included in this file as well.

-The `raw` format is currently only available for Ethos-U85 and produces an '.npz' file containing the same information as the `tflite` format, but more easily accessible.
+The `raw` format produces an [`.npz`](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html#module-numpy.lib.format) file containing the same information as the `tflite` format, but more easily accessible.
 When loaded with NumPy, the arrays can be accessed by name with the keys listed below.
 **Raw format keys:**
-- **cmd_data** - The command stream.
+- **cmd_data** - The command stream data and metadata for the driver.
-- **weight_data** - The model weights.
+- **weight_data** - The encoded weight, scale & bias, and constant data.
 - **weight_region** - Memory region identifier for the weights.
 - **scratch_shape / scratch_fast_shape** - The shape of the scratch and fast
 scratch buffers.